Public image of Mariah Carey: Legal issues

 Carey initially rejected the "Queen of Christmas" title, saying that "Mother Mary is the Queen of Christmas".
 Despite this, in March 2021, she attempted to trademark the phrase "Queen of Christmas", which received backlash from singers Darlene Love and Elizabeth Chan.
 In November 2022, the Trademark Trial and Appeal Board denied Carey's request.

 In June 2022, Andy Stone of Vince Vance & the Valiants filed a lawsuit against Carey over alleged copyright infringement of his country ballad "All I Want for Christmas Is You".
 Stone alleged that Carey had stolen the song title from his song, demanding at least $20 million in damages from her, co-writer Walter Afanasieff and Sony Music Entertainment.
 The case was dropped in November of that year.
 In November 2023, Stone filed a similar complaint over the same alleged copyright infringement.
+In March 2025, a judge ruled that "Stone's lawyers had not 'met their burden of showing' that the two songs were 'substantially similar'".
+The judge added that Stone and his lawyers would face "sanctions for filing 'frivolous' arguments, including 'vague [...] and incomprehensible mixtures of factual assertions and conclusions, subjective opinions and other irrelevant evidence'".
+In December of that year, court documents revealed that Carey would be awarded $92,000 from Stone in sanctions.